Nrapendra786/tutorial-app/README.md

-This is education API developed using Java, SpringBoot, Docker, Prometheus and Grafana
+This project is an Education API developed using Java, SpringBoot, Docker, Prometheus and Grafana

 Purpose :
 This application allow student to participate in courses taught by teachers.
 Once teacher granted student